Last Updated on May 17, 2023 by Matt

 EMove RoadRunner vs NanRobot D5+

 With a top speed of 40 mph / 64 kmh and a range of 50 mi / 80 km with a single charge, the NanRobot D5+ has a bit more power and a similar range.
-However, with a peak motor power of up to 2000W and a climbing ability of up to 40°, this scooter is the undisputed champion of hill rides.
+With a peak motor power of up to 2000W and a climbing ability of up to 40°, this scooter is the undisputed champion of hill rides.

 While its features may not be as outstanding as the ones on the EMove RoadRunner, the NanRobot D5+ still comes with a nice pair of suspension springs, mudguards, a built-in bright headlight, and a removable seat with an additional shock absorber beneath it.